 The three major rides in this area are Toy Soldier Parachute Drop, Slinky Dog Spin and RC Racer.
-We experienced all three rides and apart from RC Racer they are rides that are definitely targeted towards families with younger kids or for those of you who aren’t big on major adrenaline rushes.
+We experienced all three rides, and apart from RC Racer, they are rides that are definitely targeted towards families with younger kids or for those of you who aren’t big on major adrenaline rushes.

-The queuing area for Toy Soldier Parachute Drop was very well designed (as are all the rides at Hong Kong Disneyland) and the parachute training video was a lot of fun.
+The queuing area for Toy Soldier Parachute Drop was very well designed (as are all the rides at Hong Kong Disneyland), and the parachute training video was a lot of fun.

-The ride itself was a standard drop ride which occurred at a ‘relaxed’ speed, so we never experienced a freefall sensation (which disappointed our older kids).
+The ride itself was a standard drop ride that occurred at a ‘relaxed’ speed, so we never experienced a freefall sensation (which disappointed our older kids).
 In its favour, the ride offered a great view of the park and surrounding mountains.

 RC Racer is the most thrilling of the rides in Toy Story Land.
-It’s a steel-shuttle rollercoaster which travels forwards and backwards along a half-pipe track.
+It’s a steel-shuttle rollercoaster that travels forwards and backwards along a half-pipe track.
 The rollercoaster picks up some pretty impressive speed.
-At each end of the ride, you are perpendicular to the ground and the height also gives you a great view over the park.
+At each end of the ride, you are perpendicular to the ground, and the height also gives you a great view over the park.
 My older two children thought enough of this ride to go on it 3-4 more times while waiting for us to queue and go on the Slinky Dog Spin.
 It definitely made their list of top 5 rides for the day.

 Unfortunately, we missed out on two of the major attractions in Fantasyland.
-When we were about to go on the Disneyland Railroad we discovered that it was about to close.
-The other major ride in this area that we missed was The Many Adventures of Winnie the Pooh, however we can attest to the fact that it is one of the most popular rides in the park, with the longest queues we witnessed on the day.
+When we were about to go on the Disneyland Railroad, we discovered that it was about to close.
+The other major ride in this area that we missed was The Many Adventures of Winnie the Pooh, however, we can attest to the fact that it is one of the most popular rides in the park, with the longest queues we witnessed on the day.

-Our family really enjoyed Mickey’s PhilHarmagic.
+Our family enjoyed Mickey’s PhilHarmagic.
 It is a 3D film with Mickey’s orchestra unexpectedly coming to life (thanks to Donald Duck).
 The film was made even more immersive thanks to scents, water and awesome surround sound effects.
-My wife and 3 kids (13, 12 and 9) also discovered their inner child while riding the Cinderella carousel while I bravely took photos from the side.
+My wife and three kids (13, 12 and 9) also discovered their inner child while riding the Cinderella carousel while I bravely took photos from the side.

 The unexpected hit ride of the day was the Mad Hatter Tea Cups.
 My children were initially reluctant to go on this ride as it was too “little kiddie” for them, particularly after going on the Carousel.
-However, when I went on the ride with them they discovered the joys of spinning the tea cups at warp speed.
+However, when I rode with them they discovered the joys of spinning the tea cups at warp speed.
 While every other teacup was turning at a sedate pace, our teacup was spinning like an insanely whirling dervish.
 We got off the ride and were completely unable to walk in a straight line.
 After recovering slightly, my kids immediately went back on the ride again.
 In total, my two boys went on the ride four times before we managed to drag them away.
-They definitely fell in love with tea cup rides, as at the two other theme parks we went to on our Hong Kong and Korea trip, the tea cup ride was just about the first ride they went looking for.
+They fell in love with tea cup rides, as at the two other theme parks we went to on our Hong Kong and Korea trip, the tea cup ride was just about the first ride they went looking for.

 Tomorrowland was our favourite land at Hong Kong Disneyland thanks to the quality and number of experiences.
-Our family loves both Star Wars and Marvel movie franchises so the attractions in this area of the park were geared perfectly to the interests of ourselves and our 3 kids.
+Our family loves both Star Wars and Marvel movie franchises, so the attractions in this area of the park were geared perfectly to the interests of ourselves and our 3 kids.

-Our entire family loved Hyperspace Mountain even my youngest who is normally pretty cautious when it comes to more adventurous theme park rides.
+Our entire family loved Hyperspace Mountain, even my youngest, who is normally pretty cautious when it comes to more adventurous theme park rides.
 The adventure started in the queuing area which is designed to feel like a spacecraft hangar.

-Once we boarded the ride we were taken on a dark roller coaster space spectacular.
-Along the way we encountered x-wings, tie fighters and plenty of other spacecraft.
-The visual and sound effects along with the iconic Star Wars soundtrack made us feel like we were a part of a massive space battle.
+Once we boarded the ride, we were taken on a dark roller coaster space spectacular.
+Along the way, we encountered X-wings, tie fighters and plenty of other spacecraft.
+The visual and sound effects, along with the iconic Star Wars soundtrack, made us feel like we were a part of a massive space battle.

 The other major ride in Tomorrowland is the Iron Man Experience.
 The premise of this simulator ride is that Tony Stark (AKA Ironman) of Stark Enterprises is hosting a Stark Expo in Hong Kong.
-The queuing area is where you got to see all his latest inventions and the vehicles showcased were incredibly cool.
-We almost wished for the first time ever that the queues would move a little slower, so we could appreciate all the different vehicles showcased.
+The queuing area is where you got to see all his latest inventions, and the vehicles showcased were incredibly cool.
+We almost wished for the first time ever that the queues would move a little slower so we could appreciate all the different vehicles showcased.

 The ride itself features a story based in Hong Kong and showcases many Hong Kong landmarks.
 The 3D effects are really impressive and do a good job of making you feel like you’re soaring above Hong Kong in an Iron Wing.
-The storyline features plenty of Ironman quips which adds to the experience.
+The storyline features plenty of Ironman quips, which adds to the experience.
 It would be great if the ride was a little longer, but it was a lot of fun and is definitely a ride that we would happily do again.